 1. Meeting was called to order at 7:11 pm followed by the Pledge of Allegiance and review of Zoom protocols

 2. Approval of Board Minutes: Special Board meeting of 12/8/2020– S. Schultz moves to approve with no corrections.
 Seconded by B. Cook.
 Roll Call Vote passed 5-0.
 Special Board meeting of 12/11/2020 – S. Schultz moves to approve with no corrections.
 Seconded by B. Cook.
 Roll Call Vote passed 5-0.
 Special meeting of 12/11/2020 closed meeting – B. Cook reviewed Closed meeting procedures.
 B. Cook motions to approve the Closed Session of 12/11/2020.
 Seconded by J. Merchant.
 Roll Call Vote passed 4-1 with Mr. Martel casting Nay Vote.
-Special meeting held on 12/15/2020 – B. Cook moves to approve minutes of closed session as presented.
+Special meeting held on 12/15/2020 – B. Cook moves to approve minutes of OPEN session as presented.
 S. Schultz seconded.
 Roll Call Vote passed 5-0.
 Regular Board meeting of 12/15/2020 – B. Cook correction at Repeating Agenda #4 clarification to add “should not be an agenda item.”
 S. Schultz motion to approve minutes of the 12/15/2020 regular scheduled board meeting with one addition.
 Seconded by J. Merchant.
 Roll Call Vote passed 5-0.

 3. Correspondence/Announcements – Correspondence received from Mr. Bob Spencer to the Board with request that his comments be read in full to the Board.
 Correspondence read by B. Cook which addressed and clarified comments made by Trustee Martel at the December 15, 2020 Regular Board meeting.